The Bulgarian fortifications

 4. the works built against the Turkish border.

-number of semi-permanent works along the positions occupied by the Bulgarian
+semi-permanent works along the positions occupied by the Bulgarian Army in

-The Sofia position consisted of seven outlying works guarding the capital from the south and west.
-Two of them on the south commanded the exit from the Vladaya Pass with the road and the railway from Radomir.
-The remaining works were in the plain facing west to resist an attack from that side.
+The Sofia position consisted of seven outlying works guarding the capital from the north and west.
+Two of them commanded the exit from the Vladaya Pass with the road and the railway from Radomir.
+The remaining works were arranged in an arc facing west to resist an attack from that side.
 The old Turkish earthworks were not included in the ring, remaining abandoned in the west.
-They were commenced in 1892 and in February 1895 three of them were completed, but not yet armed.
-At the beginning it was planned to arm them with four 57mm QF guns and four to six 150mm guns each.
-The fortified position was finished at the end of the century, but all the works were armed only with 57mm QF guns.

 The Danube fortresses were Vidin, Nikolpol, Ruse, Silistria, Shumen and Varna.
 During the Ottoman rule the last four were known as “the Balkan Quadrilateral”.
 All these places were towns surrounded by one or two bastioned lines with a citadel and small forts at the points where these lines abutted on the Danube.
 During the Russo-Turkish war both Shumen and Ruse were entrenched camps, the first comprising eighteen and the latter twenty outlying redoubts, and an old masonry enceinte.
 The tracés were irregular polygons, the profiles of great strength, and the revetments largely of masonry.
 After the war all the fortress of the Quadrilateral were razed, according to the terms of Article 11 of the treaty of Berlin.

-Vidin too a double enceinte with eight bastions and seven detached works.
+Vidin too had a double enceinte with eight bastions and seven detached works.
 In 1912 it was armed with outdated Russian guns and mortars.
 Vidin was besieged both in 1885, when it was defended by capt.
 Atanas Uzunov and supported by the Danube Flotilla, and in 1913, when it was defended by may. gen. Krastyo Marinov.
 In both the occurrences the places was cut off, but hold out bravely and was not occupied by the Serbian Army.
-At the eve of the Balkan Wars these fortresses were not in a good state of repair, and were consequently unfit to resist serious operations.

 Along the Turkish borders there were the following fortified position: